Ronarexx/FAQ-accordion-card/README.md

 # FAQ-accordion-card

-An awewome-looking FAQ-accordion-card for frontend Mentor.
+An awesome-looking FAQ-accordion-card for frontend Mentor.